On Minimal generating sets of splitting field, Cluster towers and Multiple transitivity of Galois groups

 A word of caution: In Linear Algebra we have a similar notion of minimal generating set.
 The Steinitz Exchange Lemma allows us to conclude that all such minimal generating sets have the same cardinality, consequently we have a well-defined notion of the dimension of a vector space.
 One of the aims of this article is to show that minimal generating sets defined for splitting fields in a natural way as given above does not possess the Steinitz Exchange property.
-In contrast we will be exhibiting two ``bases" with one of them of cardinality $2$ and other of cardinality $k>2$.
+In contrast we will be exhibiting two ``bases" with one of them of cardinality $2$ and other of given cardinality $k>2$.
 The precise result is established in Theorem \ref{two minimal sets different cardinality} and Theorem \ref{two cluster towers}.
 More generally, we establish the following in Theorem \ref{new main} and Theorem \ref{new main tower}. \begin{theorem}